 When building an outdoor habitat for a turtle, you will want to make sure to prevent any wood you use from rotting and any metal you use from rusting.

 We recommend gluing 1″ inch (2.54 cm) PVC pipe into a square frame with T shape and elbow connectors, onto which you will screw 3-4 sides of vinyl siding.

-Using an already existing wall of a house or garage as a fourth side is a great idea as well.
+Using an already existing wall of a house or garage as a fourth side is also a great idea.

 Be careful to avoid gaps at the edge of the pen, as a turtle may use these for escape.